How Washington Business Taxes Work

 What is the Washington B & O tax and how does it affect my new business?

 Washington has a gross receipts tax.
+The claim is that we don’t have an income tax, which you could say is technically true, but you pay the B&O tax on your gross income.
 This means you pay taxes on the total amount of revenue you pull in for your business.
 There are no deductions, except for income you make and pay tax to a different state for.
 (Meaning if you went over and did work in Portland Oregon, you would pay Oregon income tax for that and would thus be able to claim a deduction for the gross receipts you made in Oregon.

 |Services and Sales (What most businesses fall into):||.015|